lvanyal/one_more_expense_manager/privacy_policy.md

 We may use the information we collect for various purposes, including but not limited to:

-- **Providing Services:** To provide you with the services offered by [Your Expense Manager App Name], including tracking expenses, managing financial transactions, and generating financial reports.
+- **Providing Services:** To provide you with the services offered by Expense Manager, including tracking expenses, managing financial transactions, and generating financial reports.

 - **Improving Our App:** To improve the functionality and performance of our app, troubleshoot issues, and enhance user experience.